-Table 1.6 shows that only 24% traders earn up obvious from the table that majority 55% (16%, 20% and 19%) of the respondents earn less than \$\frac{1}{2}\$, 000 monthly.
+The disposable incomes of the traders do affect the level of involvement and investment in marketing.
+It can also 197 determine the level of the social welfare of the marketers.
+Corey (1998) puts it, that there is clear perception 198 that changes in economic welfare (level of income) indicate changes in social welfare in the same direction if not 199 the same degree.
+The implication of this finding is that if the traders earn much income from their sales, their 200 welfare needs will equally increase.
+Table 1.6 presents the income of traders.
+Table 1.6 shows that only 24% 201 traders earn up to N 30.000 and above monthly.
+Followed by, those who earn income between N 25,000 -N 30,000 202 with 21%.
+It is obvious from the table that majority 55% (16%, 20% and 19%) of the respondents earn less than 203 N25, 000 monthly.
 This indicates that majority of the traders are still operating at micro scale or small scale.
-This result coincides with Usman (2011) who reported that petty trading is one of the informal sectors whose return is very low.
-Another reason for the low income could be due to the fact that most agricultural traders in the markets usually satisfy their food needs before the excess are sold in the market.
-Thirdly, majority of the traders are rural marketers who do not have access to substantial financial resources.
+204 This result coincides with Usman (2011) who reported that petty trading is one of the informal sectors whose 205 return is very low.
+Another reason for the low income could be due to the fact that most agricultural traders in 206 the markets usually satisfy their food needs before the excess are sold in the market.
+Thirdly, majority of the 207 traders are rural marketers who do not have access to substantial financial resources.
+208

-Periodic Market and Socio-economic Development
+17 f) Periodic Market and Socio-economic Development

 The focus here is to assess the impact of periodic market on socio-economic development of the study area.
-This takes into consideration the contribution of periodic markets to selected indicators of socioeconomic development (Income of traders, innovation, job creation to the unemployed and revenue generation to government).
-This is in line with Fagin (2010), who highlighted that a well structured market benefit communities by serving as a place where local farmers can sell their food at a high profit, which benefits the local economy and preserves agricultural land, bring people together, strengthen the community, create a spill over economic effect for other down town businesses as well as drive the development of new local system, incubate new businesses and brings about general community development.
+This takes into consideration the contribution of periodic markets to selected indicators of socioeconomic development is in line with Fagin (2010), who highlighted that a well structured market benefit communities by serving as a place where local farmers can sell their food at a high profit, which benefits the local economy and preserves agricultural land, bring people together, strengthen the community, create a spill over economic effect for other down town businesses as well as drive the development of new local system, incubate new businesses and brings about general community development.